Ten Top Tips for a better LinkedIn Profile

 Tip #1: Don't bury the lead

-Get to the point with your headline, and don't just add your job title and employer name.
+Get to the point with your headline.
+Don't just add your job title and company name.

 Use your headline to tell a story.

 Your headline may be all that people notice on your profile.
 Here's how to make it count and get it working hard for you...

 You have a headline below your name on LinkedIn.
 The reason it's called a headline is because it comes at the top, and it's what people see and read first.

 It also appears every time you make a comment or share something on LinkedIn.
 As a default, LinkedIn suggests that it's your current job title and company you use here.